Do you remember your first outreach email pitch?

 The very first thing that can help you increase the chances of your emails being opened is to send them to the proper address.
 Let’s assume you have already done your prospecting right, and are now simply contacting these same people.

-Don’t rely just on an automation tool to choose the right email address.
+Don’t rely just on email finding tools to choose the right email address.
 Yes, most of them are great and can help speed things up significantly, but they can also often find the most generic of emails.

 Lots of websites clearly state where to send a pitch – be it an editor or a dedicated content team member in charge of this type of correspondence.
 And while you may hope that the VP of sales you have accidentally contacted will forward your email to the proper quarters, this will rarely be the case.